Skip to Content

 It’s exactly what it sounds like: a completely pedestrian-friendly, vehicle-free Sunday!

-You can do all your vintage shopping, ethnic grocery shopping, and just some good ol’ exploring without having to worry as much about bumping shoulders with strangers.
+You can do all your vintage shopping, grocery shop at ethnic specialty stores, and just some good ol’ exploring without having to worry as much about bumping shoulders with strangers.

 There are plenty of fun things to do in Kensington Market, including café hopping and vintage shopping!